gjsify/ts-for-gir/README.md

 npm install @ts-for-gir/cli -g
 ```

+Now you can run `ts-for-gir` .

-or locally in your current project:
+You can also install `ts-for-gir` locally in your current project:

 ```bash
 npm install @ts-for-gir/cli
 ```

-and then create a new script in your `package.json` to generate the types, for example like this
+And then create a new script in your `package.json` to generate the types, for example like this

 ```json
   ...